Xak: The Art of Visual Stage: Music

 The musical score of Xak: The Art of Visual Stage was composed by Ryuji Sasai and Tadahiro Nitta, marking the first collaboration between the two musicians.
 The game's soundtrack comprises 42 tracks and was released on May 5, 1989 under the title All Sounds of Xak: The Art of Visual Stage.
 From 2007 through 2008, music from the game's PC-8801, MSX2, and X68000 versions was added to the catalog of D4 Enterprise's video game music service EGG Music.
 The site offers both a PSG and an FM variation for most of the MSX2 tracks.
 The use of an FM sound source is most extensive in the music of the X68000 game.

 Reception

 Praised for its storyline and music, Xak: The Art of Visual Stage has been referred to as Micro Cabin's breakthrough title.
-The website of Famitsū magazine described the game’s story as "magnificent".
-Jayson Napolitano of Original Sound Version stated its music was "some great stuff for fans of that distinct sound from the late 80s."
+The website of Famitsū magazine described the game's story as "magnificent".
+Jayson Napolitano of Original Sound Version stated that its music was a great stuff for fans of that distinct sound from the late 80s.
 The audio of The Art of Visual Stage has been regarded as being of higher quality than that of most games of the time.
 It has also been noted for its use of a visual representation system which gave an impression of depth and three-dimensionality.